renters rights bill

 Discover Rent Now

-What will the Renters’ Rights Bill include?
+When will the Renters’ Rights Bill become law?

 We’ve highlighted seven key changes that the bill proposes for the private rented sector.
 These are important updates that could have an impact on how things work for both landlords and tenants.